10 Must Avoid Mistakes Before Building a Single Family Home

 2. Forgetting to communicate

-Not communicating could reflect how home builders handle their internal affairs.
+Not communicating could reflect how general contractors handle their internal affairs.
 Clients can quickly determine if the team is not communicating internally.
-In one of the reviews made by a client on a famous platform regarding a particular home builder, she perceived that the home builder is disorganized internally.
+In one of the reviews made by a client on a famous platform regarding a general contractor, she perceived that the contractor is disorganized internally.
 She found this out because whenever she gave a list of deficiencies to one person, they found that the rest of the team was unaware.
-Even if the home builder created a nice design for her home, the headache, and frustration she felt whenever she tried to get information from the team were not worth it.
+Even if the contractor created a nice design for her home, the headache, and frustration she felt whenever she tried to get information from the team were not worth it.

 Because of what the client experienced, the company's overall credibility was affected.

-Communication is critical to making any project successful, positively impacting the client's satisfaction and the home builder's overall performance.
+Communication is critical to making any project successful, positively impacting the client's satisfaction and the general contractor's overall performance.
 Make communication a habit before, during, and after any single family home construction.

 3. Not gathering the entire team from the start